Raleigh robbery, carjack suspect held following chase in Durham cemetery

-James Daniel Bloodworth, accused of four Raleigh armed robberies and a carjacking last week, was scheduled for a Monday appearance in Wake County District Court following his arrest by Durham police.
+James Daniel Bloodworth, accused of four Raleigh armed robberies and a carjacking last week and arrested in Durham on Saturday night, had ended parole June 1 after serving almost 13 years in prison for armed robberies in Durham in 2006, according to state records.

-Bloodworth, 58, was the subject of an alert Raleigh police issued Friday after, they said, Bloodworth eluded police during a car and foot chase and then stole a car at South Wilmington and East Davie streets in downtown Raleigh.
+Bloodworth, 58, was the subject of an alert that Raleigh police issued Friday.
+They said Bloodworth had eluded police during a car and foot chase and then stolen a car at South Wilmington and East Davie streets in downtown Raleigh.

-ABC11 reported that Durham police saw Bloodworth driving a stolen vehicle Sunday morning and stopped him despite his driving through Woodlawn Memorial Cemetery and damaging gravestones in a getaway attempt.
+Late Saturday, Durham Officer M.D.
+Donovan saw a Nissan Xterra that had been reported stolen and tried to stop it in the 2100 block of Liberty Street, police said.
+The Xterra went through Woodlawn Memorial Cemetery and damaged gravestones in a getaway attempt before Donovan caught it and found Bloodworth behind the wheel, police said.

 Raleigh police charged Bloodworth, who lives on Pine Lane Circle, with robberies at four businesses last Wednesday and Thursday and the carjacking.